Lake- and Surface-Based Detectors for Forward Neutrino Physics: Physics Opportunities

 In the bottom panel of \cref{fig:strangeness-variation}, we show the Asimov sensitivity of SINE and UNDINE to the $f_s$ parameter.
 This is computed using a log-likelihood ratio test statistic considering a binned Poisson likelihood over the distributions in the top panel of \cref{fig:strangeness-variation}.
-To account for flux uncertainties, we introduce interpolation parameters between different hadron-production models following the procedure of Ref.~\cite{Kling:2023tgr} and profile over these parameters.
-This analysis suggests that SINE and UNDINE will be able constrain $f_s \simeq 0.006$ at the $2\sigma$ confidence level.
+To account for flux uncertainties, we profile over the hadron-production model interpolation parameters introduced in Ref.~\cite{Kling:2023tgr}.
+This analysis suggests that SINE and UNDINE will be able to constrain $f_s \simeq 0.006$ at the $2\sigma$ confidence level.
 This is much smaller than the expected range to explain the cosmic-ray muon puzzle, $f_s \approx 0.3-0.8$~\cite{Anchordoqui:2022fpn,Kling:2023tgr}.
 It will also be able to rule out a scenario in which $f_s$ is energy dependent, which suggests $f_s \approx 0.005$ at LHC energies~\cite{Kling:2023tgr,Sciutto:2023zuz}.
-We also show the expected $f_s$ sensitivity of FASER$\nu$ after Run 3 of the LHC and FLARE after the HL-LHC in \cref{fig:strangeness-variation}~\cite{Kling:2023tgr}.
-Though SINE and UNDINE will not be as sensitive as FLARE, they will be able to perform an important complementary search for strangeness enhancement.
+We also show the expected $f_s$ sensitivity of FASER$\nu$ after Run 3 of the LHC and FLArE after the HL-LHC in \cref{fig:strangeness-variation}~\cite{Kling:2023tgr}.
+Though SINE and UNDINE will not be as sensitive as FLArE, they will be able to perform a competitive search for strangeness enhancement that covers the relevant $f_s$ parameter space for the cosmic-ray muon puzzle.